Ryan104/more-express-routes/readme.md

 ## Middleware (Review)

 What is middleware?
 [In terms of Express](http://expressjs.com/guide/using-middleware.html), middleware is a function with access to the request object (req), the response object (res), and the next middleware in the application’s request-response cycle, commonly denoted by a variable named next.
+In other words, **middleware is any kind of code that is executed after the request, but before the response returns to your function.**

 Middleware can: